Taos Plaza: Overview

 The Taos Plaza is the historic center of the town of Taos.
 Once a Spanish fortified walled plaza with houses and businesses, it now has a park with shady trees, park benches, and a gazebo surrounded by retail businesses made of adobe.
 An anchor of the plaza is the Hotel La Fonda de Taos, which has a small museum of D.H.
 Lawrence paintings and a restaurant named Joseph's Table with hand-painted floral murals.
 There is metered parking within the plaza and shopping includes galleries of Native American art and jewelry and souvenir shops.
 The old courthouse and historic Taos jail are located on the north side of the Plaza.

 It is the central point for a walking tour of the Taos Downtown Historic District, which includes the Ernest L. Blumenschein House, Harwood Museum of Art, Governor Charles Bent House, Taos Inn, John Dunn House, Taos Art Museum, and the Nicolai Fechin House.

 It is located immediately west of the intersection of US 64 (Kit Carson Road) and NM 68.
+Taos County owns and manages it.